 For instance, users are more prone to filling in a quick survey while using an app, but they’d be more likely to provide long and in-depth answers outside of it.

-Last year, Christian Rohrer described a 3-dimensional framework for identifying when to use different user research methods.
+Be considerate of the method you use to obtain your research.
+As a helpful tool, consider reviewing Christian Rohrer’s 3-dimensional framework for identifying when to use different user research methods.